This fabulous French Grandmother’s Lemon Yogurt Cake has a really fun history. It’s also moist, super delicious and can be thrown together in minutes!

 I tried out the cake before we left on our trip and it truly is fantastic!
 Definitely a keeper-recipe!
 The cake is super moist and a simple lemon syrup that’s brushed on while still warm, yields an amazingly delicious, crisp, citrus glazed crust.
 It doesn’t really need any embellishment, but a dusting of powdered sugar is a lovely finishing touch.

 The first day Scott and I were in Paris, we stopped at a small grocery store near our little apartment.
-I immediately checked out the dairy case and, sure enough, there were the famous little jars.
-I served the yogurt the next morning for breakfast and discovered that, not only are the jars quite charming (I’m taking a bunch of them home), the yogurt is smooth, creamy and incredibly delicious; definitely a win-win-win!
+The dairy case was the first place I checked and, sure enough, there were the famous little jars.
+I served the yogurt the next morning for breakfast and discovered that, not only are the jars quite charming (I’m taking a bunch of them home!), the yogurt is smooth, creamy and incredibly delicious; definitely a win-win-win!

 So there you have it, French Grandmother’s Lemon Yogurt Cake.
 I love the name, especially when you know the story behind it.
 Whatever you decide to call it, make it!
-I know you’re going to love it, and, if you need a charming little jar to measure the ingredients, just let me know; I’ll have a few extras in my prop closet!
+I know you’re going to love it!

 P.S.
 Wondering what our tiny, but charming Paris living quarters looks like?
 We’ll be sharing a post tomorrow titled “Our Little Paris (very little) Apartment” with lots of pictures.
 If you’d like to see lots of behind the scenes Paris shots, you can also follow us on Instagram.